 They also mentioned more than once that the significant “R” reproductive number, although less than 1, was close to 1, and again I thought they were keen to emphasise this.
 The scientific and medical concern and emphasis was pretty clear.

-These changes are in the context of quite a bit of debate around the science and the forecasts between key protagonists, and I begin with the background to the modelling and data analysis approaches.
+These changes are in the context of quite a bit of debate around the science between key protagonists, and I begin with the background to the modelling and data analysis approaches.

 Curve fitting and forecasting approaches

 I have been doing more homework on Prof. Michael Levitt’s Twitter feed, where he publishes much of his latest work on Coronavirus.
-There’s a lot to digest (some of which I have already reported, such as his EuroMOMO work) and I see more methodology to explore, including third party input to the stream, such as Twitter posts from Prof. Sir David Spiegelhalter, who also publishes on Medium.
+There’s a lot to digest (some of which I have already reported, such as his EuroMOMO work) and I see more methodology to explore, and also lots of third party input to the stream, including Twitter posts from Prof. Sir David Spiegelhalter, who also publishes on Medium.

 I DO use Twitter, although a lot less nowadays than I used to (8.5k tweets over a few years, but not at such high rate lately); much less is social nowadays, and more is highlighting of my https://www.briansutton.uk/ blog entries.